Logo

 Architecture Overview (informative)

-This section is non-normative and describes the conceptual roles and interactions of components in a scroll engine implementation.
+This section is non-normative and describes the conceptual roles and interactions of components in a programmable scroll engine implementation.

 Component Roles